The Northfield Library subscribes to a online great reader’s advisory site called Novelist Plus. https://guides.mynpl.org/Readers

 The British writers Charles Dickens and Wilkie Collins also made signficant contributions to the mystery genre, including:

-Bleak House and The Mystery of Edwin Drood (Dickens) and The Woman in White and The Moonstone by Collins
+Bleak House, The Mystery of Edwin Drood (Dickens) and The Woman in White and The Moonstone by Collins

 Source: The Mystery Readers' Advisory: The Librarian's Clues to Murder and Mayhem by John Charles, Joanna Morrison and Candace Clark.
 Chicago: American Library Association, 2002.